 It’s important to recognize and name your emotions.
 When you’re aware of a new feeling, take a moment to reflect:

 For example, you might say, “I’m feeling overwhelmed because there is a lot of new information about how my curriculum will change.
 I need a five-minute break.
-Then, I need to write down my questions and identify a person on my team who I can problem-solve with.”
+Then, I need to write down my questions and identify a person on my team to problem-solve with.”

 You also may want to schedule a time in your day to reflect on your emotions and needs.
 Journaling, art, music, and other creative outlets can help you process how you are feeling.